StevenTraboulay/README-Creator.github.io/README.md

 ## Description

-to create professional readme documents for future projects
+to create professional readme documents for future projects using NPM inquirer.

 ## Table of Contents